max-over/Beer-Game-RL/README.md

 **model_a1.zip** - a model for one action and a state space of eight parameters

-# Pretrained models for different supply chain echelons (1 action i all models):
+# Pretrained models for different supply chain echelons (1 action in all models):

 **model_a1.zip** - a model for one action and a state space of eight parameters (Retailer)